Wildhoney/Switzerland/README.md

 }
 ```

+### `useAttrs`

--   `useAttrs`: Extract the attributes and parse the node's attributes according to the typings passed in.
+Extract the attributes and parse the node's attributes according to the typings passed in.
 Re-render the component upon attributes mutating, and the second argument to exclude attributes from the mutation observer.

 ```javascript
 import { t } from 'switerland';